isomerpages/isomerpages-govtech/media/technews/_posts/2024-04-19-su-giam-grassroots-leader-collector-tech-kaki.md

 To overcome this, I took the initiative to translate these materials into Mandarin so that the seniors could better understand them.

-During the usability test for SupportGoWhere, my prior knowledge of Government Technology (GT) was quite limited.
+Before the usability test for SupportGoWhere, my prior knowledge of Government Technology (GT) was quite limited.
 However, this experience ignited a keen interest in understanding how I could actively contribute to shaping Singapore's digital landscape; thus, I joined Tech Kaki.

 As a grassroots leader, my primary concern has always been the welfare of the residents I serve.
 I believe in the importance of ensuring their representation in the development of digital products so that no one within the community is left behind.
 This sense of responsibility and purpose is what drives me to continue contributing.
 Whether it's making a significant impact or simply playing a small part, the knowledge that I am making a positive difference is my most fulfilling reward.